 Ms. Carter is a Lead Instructor with the Organization of Legal Professionals and the Paralegal Knowledge Institute.
 She previously taught as an Associate Professor in an Adjunct Faculty role with the San Francisco State University Legal Studies Program where she provided instruction in Computer Applications in Law Practice and eDiscovery/Electronic Evidence.
-Ms. Carter has held positions as the Western Regional Director for Women in EDiscovery, founding Co-Chair of the Silicon Valley Chapter of Women in EDiscovery and Board Member with the Steering Committee for the Silicon Valley Chapter of the Association of Litigation Support Professionals.
+Ms. Carter currently serves on the Executive Board for the San Francisco Chapter of ACEDS (Association of Certified E-Discovery Specialists).
+She has previously held positions as the Western Regional Director for Women in EDiscovery, founding Co-Chair of the Silicon Valley Chapter of Women in EDiscovery and Board Member with the Steering Committee for the Silicon Valley Chapter of the Association of Litigation Support Professionals.
 She is an active member of the Bay Area Litigation Support Professionals, the International Practice Management Association (IPMA) and the International Legal Technology Association (ILTA).

 Within her community, Ms. Carter is a former Commissioner with the City of Concord and previously served on the Board of Directors for the Concord Historical Society.
 She is an active Board Member with East Diablo CYO and G.R.I.P., Inc., an organization dedicated to partnering businesses and resources for the benefit of youth athletic programs.
 Ms. Carter majored in International Business Law at the University of San Francisco and attended the Paralegal Studies Certificate Program at San Francisco State University.